bbell03/The-Pancake-Problem/README.md

   ### METHODOLOGY:
     Our program is implemented according to the A* search algorithm described in the specification and class slides.
-In our implementation.
-The main function is characterized by a while loop that repeatedly finds the next consecutive element, brings it to the end of the stack and then flips a substack from the first element out of order to the end, ensuring that the next consecutive element, which is now at the end, is put in its proper order.
+In our implementation, the main function is characterized by a while loop that repeatedly finds the next consecutive element, brings it to the end of the stack and then flips a substack from the first element out of order to the end, ensuring that the next consecutive element, which is now at the end, is put in its proper order.
+Our heuristic function was the amount of pancakes out of order.
+    Our cost function was how many times we would flip the spatula to put the next element in order.
+Cost was minimized by finding the next element out of order and choosing that as our leaf node.